 If you go on to enrol at the University, your personal data will be held for six years after graduation or withdrawal from the University.

 Data Protection statement for enquirers and applicants to study at the University

 What is this document about?

-This Statement explains to enquirers and applicants to the courses offered by the University how the personal data, which may include special category data, collected from, and about, them may be used.
+This Statement explains to enquirers and applicants to the courses offered by the University how their personal data, which may include special category data, collected from, and about, them may be used by the University.
 It also includes some examples of how such data is processed.

 Who is this for?

 The statement will be of primary interest to applicants to courses offered by the University, anyone enquiring about courses or experiences at the University, and will be of general interest to careers advisers and the wider public.

 How does the University check this is followed?